 How the Limited Liability Company (LLC) avoids double taxation, provides asset protection and financial and tax benefits.
-Creditors and contingent-fee laywers are deterred to launch frivolous lawsuits because creditors pay the tax on income of an LLC due to the charging order.
+Creditors and contingent-fee lawyers, when structured correctly, are deterred to launch frivolous lawsuits.

-The limited liability company (aka L.L.C. or LLC) is the strongest asset protection devise for your business replacing the sub chapter “S” corporation.
+The limited liability company (LLC) is the strongest asset protection devise for your business replacing the sub chapter “S” corporation.
 The LLC offers limited liability to the owners of a business and, additionally, the limited liability company is approved in all 50 states.

 The LLC is similar to a corporation and sometimes has been mistakenly referred as the limited liability corporation.
 In the LLC, the individuals are called members and the LLC is most advantageous to smaller companies with a smaller number of members.
 In cases where the LLC has only one member the LLC may be regarded as a disregarded entity whereby the sole member is viewed as the entity performing the operations of the LLC.
 This contrasts a corporation owned by a single individual whereby the corporation is viewed as the entity performing the operations.

 The limited liability company with multiple members avoids double taxation because the members are partners for taxation purposes.
 The IRS Form 1065 and Schedule SE (i.e. Self-Employment Tax) are used with the LLC entity.
 For tax purposes, the LLC in a partnership formation reports its income and deductions via each members’ income tax return.